Sunburn: Duration

-Sunburn can occur in less than 15 minutes in response to sun exposure and in seconds when exposed to non-shielded welding arcs or other sources of intense ultraviolet light.
-Nevertheless, the inflicted harm is often not immediately obvious.
+Sunburn can occur in less than 15 minutes in response to sun exposure.
+However, the first signs of damage may not appear for a few hours.
+Sunburn can occur in seconds when exposed to non-shielded welding arcs or other sources of intense ultraviolet light.

 After sun exposure, the skin may turn red in as little as 30 minutes, but sunburn usually takes 2 to 6 hours.
-Pain is usually strongest 6 to 48 hours after exposure.
-The burn continues to develop for 1 to 3 days, occasionally followed by peeling skin after 3 to 8 days.
-Some peeling and itching may continue for several weeks.
+Sunburn symptoms are typically at their worst 24 to 36 hours after sun exposure and usually begin to improve after 3 to 5 days.
+After a few days, the skin may start to flake and peel, with full healing typically occurring within 7 days.
+Small amounts of skin may continue to peel for days or even weeks after.

 Skin cancer

 Ultraviolet radiation causes sunburns and increases the risk of three types of skin cancer: melanoma, basal-cell carcinoma and squamous-cell carcinoma.
 Of greatest concern is that the melanoma risk increases dose-dependently proportional to the number of a person's lifetime cumulative episodes of sunburn.
-An estimate 1/3 of melanomas in the United States and Australia could be prevented with regular sunscreen use.
+An estimated 1/3 of melanomas in the United States and Australia could be prevented with regular sunscreen use.

-Causes
+Cause

-Sunburn is caused by UV radiation from the sun but may also result from artificial sources, such as tanning lamps, welding arcs, or ultraviolet germicidal irradiation.
-It is the body's reaction to direct DNA damage from UVB light.
+Sunburn is caused by prolonged exposure to ultraviolet radiation from the Sun or artificial sources such as tanning lamps, welding arcs, or ultraviolet germicidal irradiation.
+Two types of ultraviolet radiation from the Sun reach the Earth’s surface, UVA and UVB.
+UVA is 1,000–2,000 times less effective at causing sunburn than UVB, as it has less energy.

+UVB damages mRNA.
+This triggers a fast pathway that leads to inflammation of the skin, and sunburn. mRNA damage initially triggers a response in ribosomes though a protein known as ZAK-alpha in a ribotoxic stress response.
+This response acts as a cell surveillance system.
+Following this, detection of RNA damage leads to inflammatory signaling and recruitment of immune cells.
+This, not DNA damage (which is slower to detect), results in UVB skin inflammation and acute sunburn.

+DNA is damaged by UVB light.
 This damage is mainly the formation of a thymine dimer.
-The damage is recognized by the body, which then triggers several defense mechanisms, including DNA repair to revert the damage, apoptosis and peeling to remove irreparably damaged skin cells, and increased melanin production to prevent future damage.
+The body recognizes such UVB damage on mRNA, which then triggers several defense mechanisms, including DNA repair to revert the damage, apoptosis and peeling to remove irreparably damaged skin cells, and increased melanin production to prevent future damage.